 Brand monitoring tools will help you get a grip on online public mentions.

 Monitoring the online mentions is essential for building a robust brand.

-Thanks to online brand monitoring, you will always know what people say about you.
+Thanks to online brand monitoring tools, you will always know what people say about you.

-Brand monitoring can measure many different marketing and sales KPIs and provide valuable insights.
+Brand monitoring tools will help you measure many different marketing and sales KPIs.
+The results can provide valuable insights.
 Think about issues such as:

 - boosting your sales by completing a successful influencer marketing campaign to promote your business

 - measuring the results of your hashtag marketing campaign to determine the success of your efforts

 - monitoring your competitors to know what’s going on in your industry

 - bringing your customer experience to the next level by spotting and reacting to negative comments